USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_configure_linux_environment.md

 # Building CMAQ and the required libraries (netCDF and I/O API)

-There are two ways to build netCDF libraries, and it is critical to use a consistent set of builds, when building netCDF, then build I/O API using that version of netCDF, and then build CMAQ.
+There are two ways to build netCDF libraries, and it is critical to use a consistent set of builds.
-It is recommended to use the module environment to avoid mixing and matching with other library build configuations.

 ### Building libraries to support netCDF classic